 Masonry Heater Building

 Masonry heaters originated in Northern Europe where winters were cold and fuel wasn’t always plentiful.
 The natural response?
-Create a wood-fired presence that was at once incredibly efficient and highly attractive, capable of generating abundant heat, and ideal for cooking/baking.
-Masonry heaters are built with fire bricks and utilize their high mass to radiate heat for 12-24 hours, a feature that means they only need to be fired once or twice per day.
-Each student in this course will build their own smaller version of a classic Finnish masonry heater, allowing everyone hands-on experience with each step of the process.
-The techniques learned on this small stove build would be transferable to building a larger masonry heater with a different set of plans available for purchase after the class.
+Create a wood-fired presence that was at once incredibly efficient and highly attractive, capable of generating abundant heat and ideal for cooking/baking.
+Masonry heaters are built with fire bricks and utilize their high mass to radiate heat for 12-24 hours, a feature which means they only need to be fired once or twice per day.
+Students in this course will build a classic Finnish masonry heater (approximately 36" wide x 31" deep and 72" high).
 Bricks will be laid with clay, rather than mortar, as the heater will be disassembled at the end of class.
-Students will experience and discuss finished heater design, sizing options, brick selection, oven integration, door and hardware installation, code considerations, and tool use.
-Brick, stone, tile, stucco, and clay plaster finishing options will be discussed, along with larger heaters capable of heating spaces up to 2,500 sq. ft., and masonry cookstoves.
-In addition to building and finishing, students will learn to fire the heaters to maximize efficiency and will experiment with the student-built masonry oven located on the North House Folk School campus.
+Students will experience and discuss heater design, sizing options, brick selection, oven integration, door and hardware installation, code considerations, and tool use.
+An exterior finish of clay brick will be utilized.
+Stucco and clay plaster options will be discussed, as will larger heaters capable of heating spaces up to 2500 sq. ft., and masonry cook stoves.
+In addition to designing and building, students will learn to fire the heaters to maximize efficiency and will experiment with the student-built masonry oven located on the North House Folk School campus.
 The materials fee includes a complete resource packet (allowing students to return home prepared to start their own project) and the resources utilized during class for the building process.
-Note, the inside core design of firebox sizing and channels is briefly discussed, but due to the highly technical nature of the work, is not covered thoroughly.
-This class prepares students to build a heater following a set of plans, not to design the inside core.

 - Clothing that can get dirty